-Current tax expense is determined according to Malaysian tax laws at the current rate based upon the taxable profit earned during the financial year.
+Current tax expense is determined according to Malaysian tax laws at the current rate based on taxable profit earned during the financial year.

-Tax on income from foreign collective investment scheme is based on the tax regime of the respective countries that the Fund invests in.
+Tax on income from foreign collective investment schemes are based on the tax regime of the respective countries that the Fund invests in.